-7.1.
-For the US Sabot class the normal racing area is within the Santa Barbara Harbor except for some special event races which may include the "Bell Buoy" at the harbor entrance.

-7.2.
-For the RS Tera class the normal racing area is within the Santa Barbara Harbor but may include the "Bell Buoy" at the harbor entrance and some special event races to the Mile Marker.

-7.3.
-For the RS Feva class the normal sailing area is bounded to north by the Santa Barbara Harbor, to the west by the SBYC marks G,F,X, to the south by a line running between the SBYC marks X,C and to the east by the SBYC marks C and E. The water room necessary to round these marks is included in the sail area.
+- 7.1.
+For the US Sabot class the normal racing area is within the Santa Barbara Harbor except for some special event races which may include the "Bell Buoy" at the harbor entrance. - 7.2.
+For the RS Tera class the normal racing area is within the Santa Barbara Harbor but may include the "Bell Buoy" at the harbor entrance and some special event races to the Mile Marker. - 7.3.
+For the O'Pen Skiff class the normal racing area is within the Santa Barbara Harbor but may include the "Bell Buoy" at the harbor entrance and some special event races to the Mile Marker. - 7.4.
+For the RS Feva class the normal sailing area is bounded to north by the Santa Barbara Harbor, to the west by the SBYC marks G,F,X, to the south by a line running between the SBYC marks X,C and to the east by the SBYC marks C and E. The water room necessary to round these marks is included in the sail area. - 7.5.

-7.4.
 The race committee sets the actual course based on the weather conditions and the skill level of the sailors.

-7.5.
-The decision to sail the course selected by the race committee is solely the responsibility of the sailor and his/her family.
+- 7.6.
+The decision to sail the course selected by the race committee is solely the responsibility of the sailor and his/her family. - 7.7.

-7.6.
 Competitors are not allowed to enter the Harbor Channel marked by red channel markers or sail within 50 feet of the pier.
-Entering these exclusion zones will results in disqualification.
+Entering these exclusion zones will result in disqualification.